How to Give Your Accountant Access to Your Bank of America Account

 To do this you will need to upgrade your account to include Account Management.

-With Account Management, you can create individual account access levels and allow your accountant to view and manage accounts for your different businesses.
+With Account Management, you can create individual account access levels and allow your bookkeeper/accountant to view and manage accounts for your different businesses.

 Tip: Bank of America’s Account Management also allows you to integrate Quickbooks into your account.

-How to Add a User to your Online Business Suite
+How to Add a User to Your Bank of America Business Account

-5. Enter the new user’s details then select OK
+4. Enter the new user’s details, then click Continue

 Managing Users